 Of recent, guns have posed a serious threat to peaceful living when in the wrong hands.
-But what if anyone could hastily manufacture them unsupervised, from the comfort of your home?
+But what if anyone could hastily manufacture them unsupervised, from the comfort of their homes?

 3D printing is a fundamentally different way of producing parts compared to traditional subtractive (CNC machining) or formative (Injection moulding) manufacturing technologies.

-Since its uptake in as far back as 2010, a lot of the products already in use are manufactured using 3D printing.
-You will find its application mostly in the medical and dental industry and used for custom prosthetics, implants, and dental aids.
+Since its uptake in as far back as 2010, you will now discover that a lot of the products already in use are manufactured via 3D printing.
+It is prevalent in the medical and dental industry and used for custom prosthetics, implants, and dental aids.

 Some of the advantages of using these machines include:

-- Speed: You can upload complex designs from a CAD model and print in a matter of hours.
+- Speed: The ability to upload complex designs from a CAD model and print in a matter of hours.

-- You have more design freedom.
-It gives you complete customization of designs.
+- It facilitates more design freedom; it also allows complete customization of designs.

-- Costs: compared to traditional manufacturing, the labour costs for a 3D printer are almost zero.
+- Costs: compared to traditional manufacturing, where highly skilled machinists and operators are typically required, the labour costs for a 3D printer are almost zero

-For a more comprehensive comparison of 3D Printers available to you (hopefully not to build weapons), look at the 3D Printing index on the resources page.
+For a more comprehensive comparison of 3DPrinters available depending on what you want to do with one (hopefully not to build weapons), look at the 3D Printing index on our resources page under technology.

 Here is a list of cool things to create with a 3D printer if you are looking for great ideas for Xmas or birthdays – this might just be it!